thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 rating by the Pilot rating, Pilot is uncapped.
 These programs cannot be optimized for other systems.

+**Bonus Rule:** Pilot is capped at 6.
+A Drone's Pilot can also stands in for its System, Firewall, and Armor Program rating as needed, but it cannot otherwise maintain a Network, IC, or sustain Programs.
+You can install a real OS on top of the Pilot OS if you want a more capable lone drone, but any important drone will probably be joined within a Rigger's Network.
+This rule is an attempt to simplify bookkeeping for Drones, so that common Drones need less numbers written down.

 Mapsoft generally provides its rating as a bonus on Navigation checks when in the area covered by the map.
 It can also let you know all sorts of other things about a place, the kind of stuff you'd find on Wikipedia.
 If you make a Research